BBC director general resigns over "shoddy journalism"

 On Friday, McAlpine went public to rigorously deny the allegations and threaten legal action.

 Hours later, Messham said he had misidentified McAlpine to Newsnight.
-The programme admitted it had not approached McAlpine for a comment, or shown Messham a picture of McAlpine, before airing the report.
+The program admitted it had not approached McAlpine for a comment, or shown Messham a picture of McAlpine, before airing the report.

 Castigated for what he agreed was a slow response to the Savile disclosures, Entwistle demanded a report on the incident by Sunday and suspended all Newsnight investigations.